Summer Camp COVID-19 Updates

 What is your mask policy?

-Campers wear face coverings at arrival and dismissal and while transitioning from activities.
+Campers wear face coverings at arrival and dismissal.
 Campers are permitted to remove their masks while participating in outdoor activities with their group.

 What is your quarantine policy if my family travels out of state during camp?